This article explains how to migrate your Lansweeper SQL Server database to a different server or SQL Server instance.

 - Select the Password field, hit the Edit button and submit the same password you previously used in the database script.

-- If the ConfigEditor tool has multiple tabs due to your server hosting multiple Lansweeper components, select the other tab, click through any warnings and repeat the password changing process.
+- If the ConfigEditor tool has multiple tabs due to your server hosting multiple Lansweeper components, select the other tab, click through any warnings and repeat the password and instance changing process.